CSP2018-sebs/1.3.9/README.md

 1.3.9
-# Mr. Froman is the Reoming of Jesus
+# Mr. Froman is the Recoming of Jesus

 So everyone knows how all of our code was deleted yesterday right?
 Yea so I went through, found an older copy, and replaced all of the deleted code I could.
 I do not know why it now shows up as a website, but when you go into the editor all is well.
 It shows your code correctly spaced, even if it does not in the GitHub preview.
 I hope that what I did here was useful, because it was all I could think of to do.
 (I had to rewrite all of our teams code.)  oof.  (;;)